 3.7.4) in order to fix some bugs and add a hardcoded menu button, since terminals do not have a dedicated physical button these days.
 Additionally, my merge request to the F-Droid data repository was accepted, so now the app is also available via the F-Droid store.

 The new version 3.6 of the Particle Physics Simulator is now out with customizable star sprites and fading tails.
-The new tail graphics have an impact in the performance with older devices (just like mine), but should be handled with minor fps drops by newer processors.
+The new tail graphics have an impact on performance with older devices (just like mine), but should be handled with minor fps drops by newer processors.
 However, if you encounter problems you can disable tails or set them to “short length” in the preferences screen.

-I just published the latest version (3.5) of the Particle Physics Simulator, with a fancy new feature that allows for different-size particles to be shot into the simulation.
-You'll notice a frame with a size-changing particle when you hold your touch down for a shoot.
+I just published the latest version (3.5) of the Particle Physics Simulator, with a fancy new feature that allows for different-sized particles to be shot into the simulation.
+You’ll notice a frame with a size-changing particle when you hold your touch down for a shoot.
 The size of that particle at the moment you take the shot is the size of the particle being created.
-Easy, ain't it?
+Easy, ain’t it?